 If you own a home in Essex County, times have probably been good.
-Since 2000, the median home value has increased 23% to $373,400.
+Since 2000, the median home value has increased 29% to $409,900.
 If you don’t own a home, it may seem far out of reach.
-Essex is quite an unaffordable place to live – by both common measures.
+Essex is quite an unaffordable place to live – by both measures that are commonly used.
 For homeowners, affordability is assessed using a ratio of median home value to median income.
-Essex County’s ratio is 5.1, when the 2-3 range is considered affordable.
+Essex County’s ratio is 5.2, when the 2-3 range is considered affordable.
 For renters, rent is considered affordable if it takes up no more than 30% of income.
-In Essex County, renters are spending about 37% of their income on rent.
+In Essex County, renters are spending about 38% of their income on rent.

 We don’t have data specific to the homeless or housing-insecure population to answer this question.
 But we know that physical health, mental health and educational performance are all affected.
 How Essex County can make safe, secure, affordable housing available to all residents is a key challenge facing the community.